A new lower bound for deterministic pop-stack-sorting: Preliminaries

+For brevity, we adopt the notation $\sigma_t:=\Pop^t(\sigma)$ throughout the paper.
+Following the standard notation, the position of the element $k$ in the permutation $\sigma_t$ is denoted $\sigma_t^{-1}(k)$.
+An {\it increasing run} in $\sigma_t$ is a maximal set of elements $\{p_1, p_2, ..., p_k\}$, $k \geq 2$, such that $p_1<p_2<\dots<p_k$ and $\sigma_t^{-1}(p_1)=\sigma_{t}^{-1}(p_2)-1=...=\sigma_{t}^{-1}(p_k)-k+1.$ A {\it decreasing run} is defined similarly.
+Note that, by this definition, we do not refer to single elements as increasing (or decreasing) runs of length one.
+An element is in the {\it interior} of an increasing (or decreasing) run if it is an element of an increasing (or decreasing) run, but neither the first nor the last element of that run.
+We also refer to iterations of $\Pop$ simply as iterations, and the $t$th iteration as iteration $t$. \\

-Defant notes that in the image of a permutation under $\Pop$, there are no decreasing runs of length more than three.
+Defant noted without proof in \cite{defant2021fertility} that in the image of a permutation under $\Pop$, there are no decreasing runs of length more than three.

-\begin{observation} Let $\sigma_1=\Pop(\sigma)$.
-Then $\sigma_1$ has no decreasing runs of length four or more. \end{observation} \begin{proof} Suppose that $\sigma_1$ has four adjacent elements, $a, b, c,$ and $d$ such that $a>b>c>d.$ Since $\Pop$ reverses decreasing runs, if two elements are in correct relative position in $\sigma$, then they remain in correct relative position in $\sigma_1$.
-Thus $b$ lies before $c$ in $\sigma.$ If there were no elements between them in $\sigma$, then $b$ and $c$ would be in a decreasing run and would be reversed in $\sigma_1$, so there must be some element $e$ in between with either $e>b$ or $e<c$.
+\begin{proposition} Let $\sigma$ be a permutation.
+Then $\sigma_1$ has no decreasing runs of length four or more. \end{proposition} \begin{proof} Suppose that $\sigma_1$ has four adjacent elements, $a, b, c,$ and $d$, in that order, such that $a>b>c>d.$ Since $\Pop$ reverses decreasing runs, if two elements are in increasing order in $\sigma$, then they cannot be in the same decreasing run and therefore they are also in increasing order in $\sigma_1$.
+Thus, $b$ lies before $c$ in $\sigma.$ If there are no elements between them in $\sigma$, then $b$ and $c$ are in a decreasing run and are reversed in $\sigma_1$.
+Hence, there must be some element $e$ in between $b$ and $c$ with either $e>b$ or $e<c$.
 Assume $e>b$.
-If there is nothing between $c$ and $d$ in $\sigma$, then they would be in the same decreasing run in $\sigma$ and $d$ would fall before $c$ in $\sigma_1$.
-Thus the decreasing run including $e$ and $c$ does not include $d$, so that $e$ falls between $c$ and $d$ in $\sigma_1$, a contradiction.
-A similar argument can be made to show that if $e<c$ then $e$ must fall between $a$ and $b$ in $\sigma_1$. \end{proof}
+If there are no elements between $c$ and $d$ in $\sigma$, then they are in the same decreasing run in $\sigma$ and $d$ lies before $c$ in $\sigma_1$.
+Thus the decreasing run including $e$ and $c$ does not include $d$, so that $e$ is between $c$ and $d$ in $\sigma_1$, a~contradiction.
+A similar argument can be made to show that if $e<c$ then $e$ must be between $a$ and $b$ in $\sigma_1$.~ \end{proof}

-Since all decreasing runs in a pop-stack-sorted permutation are of length two or three, and we will be intensely concerned with the manner in which individual elements move, we will give names to the two possible motions. \\
+Since all decreasing runs in a pop-stack-sorted permutation are of length two or three, and we are intensely concerned with the manner in which individual elements move, we name each possible way of moving or holding position for an element during an iteration after the first. \\